denoland/fresh/docs/getting-started/create-a-route.md

 > ℹ️ The first two lines are the JSX pragma, and the import for the JSX create
 > element function.
 These are just boilerplate.
 You don't need to know exactly
-> what they do - they just ensure that JSX get's rendered correctly.
+> what they do - they just ensure that JSX gets rendered correctly.

 The new page will be visible at `http://localhost:8000/about`.

 <!-- You can find more in depth information about routes on the
-[_Concepts: Routes_][concepts-routes] documentation page page.
-The following pages in the _Getting Started_ guide will also explain more features of routes. -->
+[_Concepts: Routes_][concepts-routes] documentation page.
+The following
+pages in the _Getting Started_ guide will also explain more features of routes. -->

 [concepts-routing]: /docs/concepts/routing